ambitioninc/django-entity-subscription/README.rst

    entities = [entity_1, entity_2, entity_3]
    subscribed_entities = Subscription.objects.filter_not_subscribed(source, medium, entities)

-This method takes into account all possible group subscriptions the entities may belong to, as well as removing entities that are unsubscribed from these notifications.
+This method returns a queryset of entities to be notified.
+It takes into account all possible group subscriptions the entities may belong to, as well as removing entities that are unsubscribed from these notifications.

 It does, require, however, that all the entities provided are of the same ``entity_type``.